 Finally, brain health seems to benefit, with some research showing ketosis stabilizes the function of neurons and even encourages the growth of mitochondria, the power plants of the brain.
 Risks aside, the keto diet actually began as a treatment for epilepsy in the 1920s.

 “There are no clinical applications for keto other than for epilepsy,” Shore notes.

 So how long do any of these benefits typically last?
 About a week, according to researchers at Yale University.

-In a study published this year, scientists found that the fat-fueled mice they were studying stored all the excess fat they consumed to compensate for the suddenly missing carbohydrates.
+In a study published in 2020, scientists found that the fat-fueled mice they were studying stored all the excess fat they consumed to compensate for the suddenly missing carbohydrates.
 After several days on the diet, the mice became diabetic and obese.